 According to the experience of RCM the core activity and the first step on the way to adequate and quality education of RE children was the contact with parents.
 In order to ensure the enrolment of children into the regular education system but also the quality of their education, it is necessary to talk with parents first, constantly informing them about enrolment procedures, children's immunization, benefits for the entire family would once the child has finished the school.
-The RCM team recognised the importance of this activity at the very beginning, so parents or quardians of children were regularly gathered for this purpose, first to build confidence and later to link them to schools in which their children attend classes.
+The RCM team recognised the importance of this activity at the very beginning, so parents or guardians of children were regularly gathered for this purpose, first to build confidence and later to link them to schools in which their children attend classes.
 The change in awareness on the importance of education for the future of their children was in fact the most important activity of our organization.

-2. Cooperation with relevant institutions (Ministry of Education, Bureau for Education Services, schools) in order to provide long-term and sustainable solutions to children in education system, their teachers and parents a

-In order to create adequate sustainable and applicable national-level plans for the implementation of inclusive education, close cooperation with the line ministry should be maintained and in return help to implement inclusive education at the national level.
+2. Cooperation with relevant institutions (Ministry of Education, Bureau for Education Services, schools) in order to provide long-term and sustainable solutions to children in education system, their teachers and parents a ministry should be maintained and in return help to implement inclusive education at the national level.
 Since the very beginning of the implementation of activities with RE children, RCM has received a lot of support and active participation from the Ministry of Education that provided transport from camp to all city schools and back for children, as well as free textbooks for children up to 3rd grade.